| | | |

 Share your work with us…

-I love seeing your finished projects.
+I love seeing your finished projects on social media.

-If you enjoyed making the socks, I’d love to see yours on Instagram, be sure to tag me @handylittleme or #handylittleme.
+If you enjoyed making the basic socks, I’d love to see yours on Instagram, be sure to tag me @handylittleme or #handylittleme.

 You can also share your work in our Facebook group here.